domino_admin_toolkit.checks.test_domino_url_cert module

 - Troubleshooting Steps:

-Check certificate expiration date using: echo | openssl s_client -connect <domino-url>:443 2>/dev/null | openssl x509 -noout -dates
+Check certificate expiration date: echo | openssl s_client -connect <domino-url>:443 2>/dev/null | openssl x509 -noout -dates

 Verify certificate renewal process is functioning correctly